Miti Mutamenti Memoria (Myths Mutations, Memory)

 Anette C. Halm turns the city’s coat of arms into a signal.
 The red cross of St. George on a white background adorns Genoa’s flag.
 This is where the artist begins.
 A sprayed circle over the cross transforms the symbol into the Venus symbol for women.
 As the action progresses, a raised fist is held up to the circle, standing defiantly for equality and women’s rights.

-Text: Günter Baumann, Photography: Jürgen Bubeck, Video: Anette C. Halm
+Text: Günter Baumann, Photography: Mihail Ivanov, Video: Mihail Ivanov

 Anette C. Halm